-Internships are an essential part of the Meredith experience.
-Most of our students complete at least one, and many do more.
-Some students intern as part of a study abroad experience.
+Internships are an essential aspect of a Meredith education.
+Most students complete at least one, and many do more – some as part of their study abroad experience.
 And our strong reputation among employers locally and nationally means students have plenty of options when it comes to finding the right internship.

 Increasingly, career-related experience is a job requirement, not simply an expectation.
 Our Office of Career Planning staff as well as our faculty have extensive connections with area employers.
 And because our students are known for their exceptional communication skills, work ethic, and academic preparation, employers increasingly come to us asking for more of our students – so much so that we often have more internships than we can fill.

 With multiple internships and on-campus leadership roles, business administration major Ayla Gutschick, ’21, strengthened her work/life balance skills and landed a job in her field even before she graduated.

 Internships, leadership opportunities, and the Meredith Autism Program have prepared Laura Jenkins,’20, to take on an occupational therapy program after graduation.